 “Isolation is linked to a number of dysfunctional immune responses and increased blood pressure…..Lonely people produce more inflammation-related proteins in response to stress….which are associated with numerous conditions including coronary heart disease, Type 2 diabetes, arthritis, and Alzheimer’s disease.”
 Caroline Leaf

-I’ve learned that the most pastoral of people rarely possess empathy as it’s such an advanced skill.
+I’ve learned that even the most pastoral of people rarely possess empathy as it’s such an advanced skill.

-JESUS IS THE ANSWER
+JESUS IS THE ANSWER TO THE LONELINESS OF CHRONIC ILLNESS

-So what can we do about this?
 When Jesus walked upon earth, he was the only person who was sinless surrounded by a world of sinful people…how isolating.
 What do you suppose his friends thought of this?
 I imagine this caused him great anguish at times, especially throughout the teenage years where his friends and siblings would be getting up to mischief!
 No-one could identify with him.
 He must have felt so different, I’m sure even his own parents failed to understand him from time to time.
 Few people believed he was the son of God, even his own brothers (John 7:5)

 “He was despised and rejected by mankind, a man of suffering, and familiar with pain.”
 Is 53:3